-- (1) Based on current credit ratings. - (2) As defined in the revolving credit facility agreement, excluding Securitization Bonds. - (3) The financial covenant limit will temporarily increase from 65% to 70% if Houston Electric experiences damage from a natural disaster in its service territory and Houston Electric certifies to the administrative agent that Houston Electric has incurred system restoration costs reasonably likely to exceed \$100 million in a consecutive twelve-month period, all or part of which Houston Electric intends to seek to recover through securitization financing.
-Such temporary increase in the financial covenant would be in effect from the date Houston Electric delivers its certification until the earliest to occur of

-(i) the completion of the securitization financing, (ii) the first anniversary of Houston Electric's certification or (iii) the revocation of such certification.
+- (1) Based on current credit ratings. - (2) The financial covenant limit will temporarily increase from 65% to 70% if Houston Electric experiences damage from a natural disaster in its service territory and Houston Electric certifies to the administrative agent that Houston Electric has incurred system restoration costs reasonably likely to exceed \$100 million in a consecutive 12-month period, all or part of which Houston Electric intends to seek to recover through securitization financing.
+Such temporary increase in the financial covenant would be in effect from the date Houston Electric delivers its certification until the earliest to occur of (i) the completion of the securitization financing, (ii) the first anniversary of Houston Electric's certification or (iii) the revocation of such certification. - (3) As defined in the revolving credit facility agreement, excluding Securitization Bonds. - (4) Amended on June 16, 2017 to extend the termination date as noted above.

-Houston Electric was in compliance with all financial debt covenants as of December 31, 2016.
+Houston Electric was in compliance with all financial debt covenants as of December 31, 2017.